The Role of Gutters and Downspouts in Basement Waterproofing

 Clean your gutters regularly to remove debris and prevent clogs.

-Ensure that your gutters are properly pitched and have no leaks or damage.
+Make sure that your gutters are properly pitched and have no leaks or damage.

 Upgrade your gutters with leaf guards or screens to prevent debris buildup.